IamR0oT/sakuli.github.io/content/docs/200_enterprise/_index.md

 ## Using the License-Key

 The license-key contains information about your subscription which will be checked by enterprise components before they are executed.
-In order to provide this information to Sakuli you also have to set the license-key as an environment variable.
+In order to provide this information to Sakuli, you have to provide the license-key as an environment variable.
 Because the license-key is read on every single test execution it is useful to store it persistently on your system or set it in a script where the actual test is also called.

 The name of the environment variable for the license-key is `SAKULI_LICENSE_KEY`.